CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 **Step 17:** In the same dropdown, select "Dungeons & Daedra: Remastered", click play, and give yourself a pat on the back because you are done!

+# Troubleshooting Installation Issues

+**Load Order Issues:** If your load or mod order does not seem to be correct, follow the below steps
+- Close out of Mod Organizer
+- Go to our load order library [here]()
+- Download the loadorder.txt and/or modlist.txt
+- Navigate to your modlist location, then to `Profiles/Default`
+- Copy & Paste the LoadOrder.TXT and/or Modlists.TXT you just downloaded into here and overwrite the old ones